 The Tramway trail was a a pleasant start to our hike.
 The trail is made up of loose dirt and sand, and can look very similar to the nearby washes or the wide spaces meandering between the desert plants.
 There were trail markers here and there confirming we were on the right path, but it was easy to see how a novice hiker might accidentally veer off onto a side trail.
 This is especially true near the base of the mountain where there’s a spiderweb of intersecting trails.
 The best advice is to continue to follow the most distinct or well-worn path, and you will be probably remain on the Tramway trail.

-As we gained altitude and Albuquerque began to grow smaller, I couldn’t help but think that this would be the ideal place to view the hot air balloons during the Annual Balloon Fiesta.
-As discussed in an earlier post, Albuquerque has a unique wind pattern that forms a box.
-This allows the balloons to drift toward the Sandias during their outbound flight, and then change direction and return back to their starting point merely by changing altitude.
-From the vantage point and altitude of this trail, photographers could get a truly unique perspective on the balloons while they’re aloft.
+As we gained altitude and Albuquerque began to shrink in the distance, I couldn’t help but think that this would be the ideal place to view the hot air balloons during the Annual Balloon Fiesta.
+As I discussed in an earlier post, Albuquerque has a unique wind pattern that forms a box.
+This allows the balloons to drift toward the Sandia Mountains during their outbound flight and then change direction and return to their starting point by simply adjusting their altitude.
+From this vantage point and altitude on the trail, photographers can get a truly unique perspective on the balloons while they’re aloft.

-As we approached our intersection with the La Luz Trail, the trail began to get narrower and steeper.
-It zag-zagged up the side of the mountain for the next few miles and the grade became more pronounced.
-We could see sharp rock formations protruding upward like cathedral spires.
+As we approached our intersection with the La Luz Trail, the trail began to narrow and steepen.
+It zag-zagged up the side of the mountain for the next few miles, and the grade became more pronounced.
+We could see sharp rock formations protruding upward toward the blue sky like cathedral spires.
 There was no way we would be expected to climb these mammoth beasts, but the trail above us wasn’t visible, so we didn’t know where it might lead us.

 It’s getting cold in here

-The route eventually wound it’s way into a steep canyon, where the temperature felt like it dropped 20 degrees.
-Without the sun to warm us, the rock walls seems to amplify the cold and it felt like we were shoved into a giant freezer.
+The route eventually wound its way into a steep canyon, where the temperature felt like it had dropped 20 degrees.
+Without the sun to warm us, the rock walls seemed to amplify the cold, and it felt as though we were trapped inside a giant freezer.

-By this time, each of us had all added a layer (or two) and we donned our hats and gloves.
-As we continued climbing the switchbacks up the canyon, I was on the lookout for any small fragments of sunshine making its way down on the trail, and then I would just stand there for a few moments soaking it in to try to warm myself like a lizard.
+By this time, each of us had all added a layer (or two), and we donned our warm hats and gloves.
+We continued climbing the switchbacks up the canyon in the cold, and I was on the lookout for any small fragments of sunshine making its way down on the trail.
+Each time I spied one, I would stand there for a few moments, soaking it in to warm myself like a lizard on a warm rock.

-Finally, we made it to the top where the sunshine warmed us up.
-There was sign pointing toward the tram station on the main crest, and we only had a half mile toward our destination.
+Finally, we reached the top, where the unobstructed afternoon sunshine felt delightful.
+A sign pointed us toward the tram station on the main crest, and we only had a half mile remaining toward our destination.
 During this final leg, we could see the trams coming and going.
-The tram cars run on a double reversible jigback, which essentially means the cable makes a loop with one tram car on each end.
-As the cable rotates, one tram car ascends, and the another tram car descends.
+The tram cars run on a double-reversible jigback, which means the cable forms a loop with one tram car at each end.
+As the cable rotates, one tram car ascends, and the other tram car descends.
 This allows the Tramway to run four “flights” per hour between the base and the summit.

 Taking the easy way down

-The crowd waiting to ride down was fairly large though.
-And I knew I could bury myself in the center of the car where I wouldn’t be able to see the if I really wanted to avoid looking down.
+The crowd waiting to ride down was large, though.
+So I knew I could bury myself in the center of the car, where I wouldn’t be able to see out the windows if I really wanted to avoid looking down.
 That realization quelled enough of the fear to get me on board – and then we were off.

-My apprehension about the ride was truly unwarranted though.
+My apprehension about the ride was truly unwarranted.
 The tram’s departure was smooth, and it felt like we were floating downward slowly and safely.
 The tram moves at about 12 miles per hour, so you neither feel like you’re suspended in mid-air nor hurtling toward the ground on the descent.
-Moreover, crossing the two towers that support the cable was smooth as could be.
-Wishing 15 minutes, I was back on terra firma.
+Moreover, crossing the two towers that support the cable was as smooth as could be.
+After 15 minutes, I was back on terra firma.

-In the end, I actually enjoyed the tram ride down and spent a decent amount of time taking photos and could appreciate the rigors of climbing the steep ascent.
-If I have the opportunity to return to Albuquerque in the future, I might even try this trip in reverse (taking the tram to the summit and hiking back down).
+In the end, I actually enjoyed the tram ride down, and I spent a decent amount of time taking photos, which allowed me to appreciate the rigors of climbing the steep ascent.
+If I have the opportunity to return to Albuquerque in the future, I might try this trip in reverse (taking the tram to the summit and hiking back down).

 Know before you go

 Parking.
 If you’re planning on hiking the La Luz Trail, there’s a $3 fee to park at the trailhead.
 There’s also a $3 parking fee if you intend to park at the Sandia Peak Tram parking lot and use the Tramway Trail.
-Make sure to bring cash, as that’s the only means to pay the parking fee.
+Make sure to bring cash, as it’s the only accepted form of payment for the parking fee.

 Clothing.
 Bring some warm layers no matter what time of year you hike this trail.
 The temperature at the Peak is regularly 15-20 degrees cooler than Albuquerque due to the higher elevation and winds.
 Moreover, much of the ascending trail is shaded by the steep and rugged rock walls and towers, making it feel even cooler than the air temperature.